 Endo – Anatomy

 During embryonic development, thyroid tissue may occasionally remain in abnormal (ectopic) locations.
-Which of the following sites is not a common location for aberrant thyroid tissue?e
+Which of the following sites is not a common location for aberrant thyroid tissue?

 The thyroid gland originates from the foramen cecum at the base of the tongue (near the root) and migrates downward along the thyroglossal duct to reach its final position in the anterior neck (below the cricoid cartilage, at the level of the 2nd–4th tracheal rings).